Mignon du Preez: Career

 In November 2018, she was contracted by Melbourne Stars for the 2018–19 Women's Big Bash League season.
 In September 2019, she was named in the Devnarain XI squad for the inaugural edition of the Women's T20 Super League in South Africa.
 In January 2020, she was named in South Africa's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In their opening match of the tournament, against England, du Preez played in her 100th WT20I match.

 On 23 July 2020, du Preez was named in South Africa's 24-woman squad to begin training in Pretoria, ahead of their tour to England.
 In 2021, she was drafted by Manchester Originals for the inaugural season of The Hundred.

 In February 2022, she was named in South Africa's team for the 2022 Women's Cricket World Cup in New Zealand.
 In April 2022, she was bought by the Trent Rockets for the 2022 season of The Hundred in England.

 On 7 April 2022, she announced her retirement from longer formats of cricket.

 In May 2022, she played five matches for the Warriors team in the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
 During the Invitational, she scored a total of 120 runs with a top score of 75*, and also took arguably the catch of the tournament to dismiss her South African teammate, Laura Wolvaardt.

 In July 2022, she was named in South Africa's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 She announced her retirement from all forms of international cricket on 9 December 2022.

 Personal life

 Du Preez's nickname is "Minx".
 She and her husband, Tony van der Merwe, an urban planner, were married on 5 December 2015.
+In June 2024 the couple announced Mignon was pregnant with twins.
 Du Preez was raised in a Christian household, and dedicated her life to Jesus while attending a youth seminar at the age of 10.
 She has said that the sports in which she has been involved have "... never placed any limitation on my Christianity ..."